Honeycomb Heart - opening chapters

 “And yet you’re still single,” Vivian said dryly.

 Masha playfully smacked her shoulder.
 “I’m trying.
-Not all of us want to be alone forever, Viv.”
+Not all of us want to be alone, Viv.”
 She pedaled forward, getting up to speed.

 “I don’t want to be alone either,” Vivian mumbled to herself, surprisingly hurt by what she knew had been a harmless tease from her older sister.
-She tried to shake it off, scanning her surroundings, an eye out for any approaching creature, but saw nothing.
-She caught up to Masha.
+She tried to shake it off, scanning her surroundings for any approaching creature, but saw nothing.

 After their ride, Masha and Vivian met up with Grandma at their favorite ice cream shop.
-Vivian saw Grandma waiting outside the shop, glancing around with a perky hopefulness, Gigi perched on her straw sunhat like the gaudiest accessory the world had ever known.
+Vivian saw Grandma waiting outside the shop, glancing around with a perky hopefulness, Gigi perched on her straw sunhat.
 Vivian felt strangely embarrassed as she rolled up to the shop without a familiar in tow, though Grandma showed no sign of disappointment.
 They ate slices of ice cream cake, strawberry jam frozen between layers of chocolate cake and vanilla ice cream like shiny red glass.
-That was their lunch, and Wesley was about to make a scene in the shop until the owner, familiar with his antics, brought him an empty waffle cone to enjoy.
+Wesley was about to make a scene in the shop until the owner, familiar with his antics, brought him an empty waffle cone to enjoy, and since this was the human family members’ lunch they let it slide.

 Then it was back home, watching a movie with all the doors and windows open to allow easy entry for whatever creature would be called to Vivian.
 Dinner.
 Vague discussion of the possibility of more dessert, with the eventual agreement that they were all far too full, Masha elbowing Vivian and proclaiming this was a sign her younger sister was A Real Adult now.
-The actual sign that she was a full-grown woman still had yet to appear.
+The actual proof that she was a full-grown woman still hadn’t appeared.
 A third of another movie.

 And still, nothing arrived.
-The day continued its march on, seeming to last forever, and if Vivian were anyone else she’d have stayed up until midnight waiting for something to happen, but she didn’t.
+The day continued its march on, seeming to last forever, and if Vivian were anyone else she’d have stayed up until something happened, but she didn’t.
 She tried to excuse herself as soon as it began to darken outside.

 Masha and Grandma exchanged an unsure look.